Why the NHS must be public

 Why a public NHS is best

 A report produced by the Commonwealth Fund described the NHS as the best healthcare system in the world, scoring highest on quality, access and efficiency.
 It is also the second-cheapest of the healthcare systems analysed.
-Not suprisingly, the private US system ranked last on indicators of efficiency, equity, and cost.
+Not surprisingly, the private US system ranked last on indicators of efficiency, equity, and cost.

 NHS Scotland has opted to reject the competition and markets that have been introduced in England, embracing cooperation.
 Satisfaction with the NHS there has increased by 20% since 2005, whereas for the UK as a whole, satisfaction has fallen 10% from its 2010 peak.